braze-inc/growth-shares-lambda-user-csv-import/README.md

 - Role allowing for creation of the above
 - Policy to allow Lambda to receive S3 upload event in the new bucket

-Follow the direct link to the [Braze User CSV ](_TODO: Insert public link here_) or open the [AWS Serverless Application Repository](https://serverlessrepo.aws.amazon.com/applications) and search for _Braze User CSV Import_ (_TODO: Change to an official name_).
+Follow the direct link to the [Application](_TODO: Insert public link here_) or open the [AWS Serverless Application Repository](https://serverlessrepo.aws.amazon.com/applications) and search for _braze-user-attribute-import_.
 Note that you must check the `Show apps that create custom IAM roles and resource policies` checkbox in order to see this application.
 The application creates a policy for the lambda to read from the newly created S3 bucket.

 Click **Deploy** and let AWS create all the necessary resources.

 You can watch the deployment and verify that the stack (ie. all the required resources) is being created in the [CloudFormation](https://console.aws.amazon.com/cloudformation/).
-Find the stack named (_TODO: Update with the application name_).
+Find the stack named _serverlessrepo-braze-user-attribute-import_.
 Once the **Status** turns to `CREATE_COMPLETE`, the function is ready to use.
 You can click on the stack and open **Resources** and watch the different resources being created.

 The following resources were created:

 - [S3 Bucket](https://s3.console.aws.amazon.com/s3/) - a bucket named `braze-user-csv-import-aaa123` where `aaa123` is a randomly generated string
-- [Lambda Function](https://console.aws.amazon.com/lambda/) - a lambda function named `braze-user-csv-import`
+- [Lambda Function](https://console.aws.amazon.com/lambda/) - a lambda function named `braze-user-attribute-import`
-- [IAM Role](https://console.aws.amazon.com/iam/) - policy named `braze-user-csv-import-BrazeCSVUserImportRole` to allow lambda to read from S3 and to log function output
+- [IAM Role](https://console.aws.amazon.com/iam/) - policy named `braze-user-csv-import-BrazeUserCSVImportRole` to allow lambda to read from S3 and to log function output

 #### Run